Schaudge/veilid/veilid-python/demo/README.md

 ## Sequence diagram

-Here's how the program generates keys, uses Diffie-Hellman (DH) algorithm to calculate shared keys, reads from and writes to the DHT, and uses encryption with nonces to secure messages in the public network.
+Here's how the program generates keys, uses the Diffie-Hellman (DH) algorithm to calculate shared keys, reads from and writes to the DHT, and uses encryption with nonces to secure messages in the public network.

 <!--use:mermaid-->